Posted on 1 February 2024

 Aldenham is able to undertake any type of work on road vehicles, from minor repairs to the complete rebuilding of vehicles.
 Ultimately Aldenham were able to build complete new buses.
 This was achieved in 1995 when a number of Aldenham bodied Volvo Olympians were completed for the WLPTA.
 Further bodies have been built on DAF and MAN Chassis.
 More recently Aldenham have bodied a number of MAN three axle chassis, with bodies designed in Australia.

-To support the WLT BUSES and WLT RAILWAYS empire, a fleet of 50 ancillary vehicles are operated.
+To support the WLT BUSES empire, a fleet of 50 ancillary vehicles are operated.
 These range from saloon cars used by inspectors, up to articulated trucks and heavy recovery vehicles.
 The service fleet is based at Aldenham, many vehicles are however found at bus garages and other WLPTA locations.
 With the exception of the French based vehicles, all are numbered in a common series.
 Most service vehicles carry an orange and yellow colour scheme.
 A small number carry a white with blue skirt livery.
 The Hong Kong based vehicles carry a version of the blue/cream/white bus livery.
 Back in the UK, one former bus is painted in Network SouthEast style livery.
 A single un-liveried saloon is used by the WLPTA Chairman.

 Included in this fleet are a number of former buses.
 These have been converted for use as a uniform issue unit, a mobile classroom (used mainly by the RAILWAYS Department) and 4 dedicated driver training buses.